Borrowed Bites

 Variation and Flavor Ideas:

-Black Tea: 12 single sized black tea bags (or 4 family size bags)
+For Black Tea: 12 single sized black tea bags (or 4 family size bags)

-Green Tea: 12 single sized green tea bags
+For Green Tea: 12 single sized green tea bags

-Fruit Flavored Tea: 6 single sized black tea bags (or 2 family sized bags) + 4 single sized green tea bags + 2 single sized fruit flavored tea bags
+For Fruit Flavored Tea: 6 single sized black tea bags (or 2 family sized bags) + 4 single sized green tea bags + 2 single sized fruit flavored tea bags

-Favorite fruit flavors: Cranberry pomegranate, Wild Berry Zinger, Citrus Sunrise
+Favorite fruit flavors: Cranberry Pomegranate, Wild Berry Zinger, Citrus Sunrise

 Simple syrup for sweetening - Heat equal amounts of water and sugar together until sugar is dissolved.
 Sweeten individual glasses of iced tea to taste.